You want more customers. Right?

 Those numbers say it all, if you grind for reviews, odds are you will begin to rack up good ones provided you aren’t running a completely incompetent business.

-Do I need to even spell out why reviews are helpful?
+Do I need to even spell out why positive google reviews are helpful?
 Take any service or product you do you are interested in, how natural is it for you to look for reviews before making any kind of decision.
+Plus, are you going to purchase a service or product that has a ton of negative reviews?
+Probably not.

-There are a few key spaces to have for customers to leave reviews, remember, you don’t want any pages for your business to have zero reviews.
-These spaces include :
+There are a few key spaces to have for customers to write a review.
+Remember, you don’t want any pages for your business to have zero reviews.
+These spaces include:

 - Better Business Bureau

 These sites all take some dedication and sprucing up in order to be effective.
 Think of these web spaces like the front window to your virtual business.
-We are all very judgemental on the web, we want things to look nice or else we move on.
+We are all very judgemental on the web, after all, we want things to look nice or else we move on.
+So, it’s important to take the time to optimize your business listing and take advantage of local search marketing.

 Implement Different Avenues For Reviews

-Customers of yours usually are not going to actively seek to leave you a review.
-This is where you need to crawl through your site’s content and strategically post content on social media asking for reviews.
+The reality is that customers of yours usually are not going to actively seek to leave you a review.
+This is where you need to crawl through your site’s existing content and strategically post content on social media asking for customer feedback.

-Clamoring for reviews is not a good look.
-It goes without saying but if you are shooting for more good reviews there has to be an established reputation your business along with a great online presence.
+Clamoring for positive google reviews is not a good look.
+It goes without saying but if you are shooting for more good reviews there has to be established reputation management of your business along with a great online presence.
 These things take work but hey, so does running a business.

 Create An Incentive

 Just like your time is valuable, so is your customer’s.
-Throwing together some incentives for them to make a review, especially at the start of your venture into trying to accumulate reviews can go a long way into getting more positive google reviews
+Throwing together some incentives for them to write a review, especially at the start of your venture into trying to accumulate reviews, can go a long way into getting more positive google reviews.

 Does this show your hand?
 Yeah a little bit, but when people see something like a coupon for leaving a review they will have zero issues with it.